peter2614/Scaler/README.md

 ## Live Demo: http://peter-scaler.herokuapp.com/
 <br/>

+## Design a budget scaler that is capable of scaling up the spend on profitable ads and scaling down the spend on unprofitable ads

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).